jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

                     <param name="active">true</param>
                 </params>
             </action>

-*Listing 39: Action declaration for Enable Web in Explorer*

 The “permissions” element points to an out-of-the-box permission called “Write”.
 I'm assuming anyone with write access to the node is also